-Theme Services 749 Better integration of colocated services with the practice.
-Neutral 750 Appointment access □ Neutral Easier access by phone and simplify online facilities 751 Enough doctors to allow face to face appointments.
+Ineme 'Services' 749 Better integration of colocated services with the practice.
+Neutral 750 Appointment access Neutral Easier access by phone and simplify online facilities 751 Enough doctors to allow face to face appointments.
 Neutral 752 Hopefully we will be able to get through on the phone and see a doctor I need be.
 Neutral 753 Waiting rooms for mentally vulnerable people Neutral 754 Having sufficient doctors for the size of the practice Neutral 755 More staff to manage phone lines if keeping to the call only once a day at a set time for an appointment.
 Neutral 756 Increase the number of face to face appointment available as some problems can't be dealt with over the phone.
 Neutral 757 Improve waiting times on phone calls to see a doctorand seeing your own doctor.
 Continuity is vital to patients Neutral 758 Too many people are unable to actually see a Dr these days.
 There are often more to face to face appointments than a quick phone call.
 Good example is the care that Dr xx gives Neutral 759 The ease of booking appointments as there will be a lot of patients in demand of the different services at these hubs.
 Depending on what systems are in place it could lead to increased difficulty when trying to book an appointment.
 Neutral 760 Appointment booking processes and appointment availability.
-Neutral 761 Making it easier to get appointments Neutral 762 Able to get appointments for same day or next few days Neutral 763 I hope that the concentration of resources at the new centre will enable me to have a consistent 'named GP' In the past 2-3 years I've had 4 named GPs, which does not give any continuity of care. ☐ Also, I hope that the current laborious and stressful 'triage' process can be stopped.
+Neutral 61 Making it easier to get appointments Neutral 62 Able to get appointments for same day or next few days Neutral 763 I hope that the concentration of resources at the new centre will enable me to have a consistent 'named GP' In the past 2-3 years I've had 4 named GPs, which does not give any continuity of care.□ Also, I hope that the current laborious and stressful 'triage' process can be stopped.
 Neutral 764 The apparent remoteness of medical support for patients.
 Neutral 765 Yes receptionist take a lot of grief but there not drs so I do not want to tell them my problem Neutral 766 Service to patients, who work.
 So hard to have an appointment when you work full time.
-Neutral 767 Number of doctors available.□ Neutral 768 Will you take more face to face appointments which is most needed.?
-Neutral '69 Impact on ability to recruit staff Neutral 70 It would be a great help to make face to face access to medical staff a little easier.
-Neutral 771 Personalise and GPS to be more visible Neutral 72 Providing a free quick pick up point for prescriptions Neutral 73 Ensure appointments are available when needed Neutral 74 Phone answering times, and GP appointment availability.
-Neutral 75 Longer open hours and weekends for accessibility Neutral 776 Giving additional booster jabs on site.
-Neutral Pharmacy ,prescription service on site and a refreshment area for folks who have to Neutral 777 wait.
-That would pay for itself!
+Neutral 767 Number of doctors available.
+Neutral 68 Will you take more face to face appointments which is most needed.?
+Neutral 69 Impact on ability to recruit staff Neutral 70 It would be a great help to make face to face access to medical staff a little easier.
+Neutral 71 Personalise and GPS to be more visible Neutral 72 Providing a free quick pick up point for prescriptions Neutral 73 Ensure appointments are available when needed Neutral - · · Neutral 74 Phone answering times, and GP appointment availability.
+Noutrai Phone answering times, and GP appointment availability.
+Longer open hours and weekends for accessibility Neutral 775 Longer open hours and weekends for accessibility 774 775 776 777 Neutral